House of Romanov: Age of Autocracy

 Paul I was murdered in his palace in Saint Petersburg in 1801.
-Alexander, I succeeded him on the throne and later died without leaving a son.
+Alexander I, succeeded him on the throne and later died without leaving a son.
 His brother, crowned Nicholas I, succeeded him on the throne in 1825.
 The succession was far from smooth, however, as hundreds of troops took the oath of allegiance to Nicholas's elder brother, Constantine Pavlovich who, unbeknownst to them, had renounced his claim to the throne in 1822, following his marriage.
-The confusion, combined with opposition to Nicholas' accession, led to the Decembrist revolt.
+The confusion, combined with opposition to Nicholas's accession, led to the Decembrist revolt.
 Nicholas I fathered four sons, educating them for the prospect of ruling Russia and for military careers, from whom the last branches of the dynasty descended.

 Alexander II, son of Nicholas I, became the next Russian emperor in 1855, in the midst of the Crimean War.
 While Alexander considered it his charge to maintain peace in Europe and Russia, he believed only a strong Russian military could keep the peace.
-By developing the army, giving some freedom to Finland, and freeing the serfs in 1861 he gained much popular support for the reign.
+By developing the Imperial Russian Army, giving increased autonomy to Finland, and freeing the serfs in 1861, he gained much popular support for his reign.

 Despite his popularity, however, his family life began to unravel by the mid-1860s.
 In 1864, his eldest son, and heir, Tsarevich Nicholas, died suddenly.
 His wife, Empress Maria Alexandrovna, who suffered from tuberculosis, spent much of her time abroad.
-Alexander eventually turned to a mistress, Princess Catherine Dolgoruki.
-Immediately following the death of his wife in 1880 he contracted a morganatic marriage with Dolgoruki.
+Alexander eventually turned to a mistress, Princess Catherine Dolgorukova.
+Immediately following the death of his wife in 1880, he contracted a morganatic marriage with Dolgorukova.
 His legitimization of their children, and rumors that he was contemplating crowning his new wife as empress, caused tension within the dynasty.
 In particular, the grand duchesses were scandalized at the prospect of deferring to a woman who had borne Alexander several children during his wife's lifetime.
 Before Princess Catherine could be elevated in rank, however, on 13 March 1881 Alexander was assassinated by a hand-made bomb hurled by Ignacy Hryniewiecki.
 Slavic patriotism, cultural revival, and Panslavist ideas grew in importance in the latter half of this century, evoking expectations of a more Russian than cosmopolitan dynasty.
 Several marriages were contracted with members of other reigning Slavic or Orthodox dynasties (Greece, Montenegro, Serbia).
-In the early 20th century two Romanov princesses were allowed to marry Russian high noblemen – whereas, until the 1850s, practically all marriages had been with German princelings.
+In the early 20th century, two Romanov princesses were allowed to marry Russian high noblemen – whereas, until the 1850s, practically all marriages had been with German princelings.